billroy/bitlash-commander/README.md

 	- ssl
 	- group.childopts

+- commander-mega
+- chart: rename target to source, as it should have been

+- BUG: group takes width from parent, not childopts

+- inherit fontsize from panel

 - BUG: path buttons get their w and h set: bug?

-- mustache-expand the label text
+- mustache-expand the label text?

 - grid fill with small image is costly and does not adapt to grid size
 	- try drawing the grid explicitly, at the grid size